TeselaGen/teselagen-manual/chp/chp3/chp3_1.md

-## TeselaGens Synthetic Evolution Workflow
+## TeselaGen's Synthetic Evolution Workflow

 TeselaGen's Synthetic Evolution workflow encompasses the Design, Build, Test, and Evolve phases of a rapid prototyping system for synthetic biology.